Archduchess Elisabeth Amalie of Austria: Family and early life

-Elisabeth was born in Reichenau on 7 July 1878, the youngest of a large family, as her father Archduke Karl Ludwig of Austria married three times and had children with two of his wives.
-He had none with his first wife Princess Margaretha of Saxony, but he and his second wife Princess Maria Annunciata of Bourbon-Two Sicilies welcomed Archduke Franz Ferdinand of Austria, who became heir to the throne of Austria-Hungary; and three more children.
-Elisabeth and her older sister Archduchess Maria Annunciata of Austria (later Abbess of the Theresia Convent in the Hradschin, Prague) were the products of his third marriage to Infanta Maria Theresa of Portugal, a daughter of the deposed King Miguel I of Portugal.
+Elisabeth was born in Reichenau on 7 July 1878, the youngest of a large family, as her father Archduke Karl Ludwig of Austria married three times.
+He had no children with his first wife Princess Margaretha of Saxony, but he and his second wife Princess Maria Annunciata of Bourbon-Two Sicilies welcomed Archduke Franz Ferdinand of Austria, who became heir to the throne of Austria-Hungary; and Archduke Otto Franz Joseph of Austria who was the father of Charles I of Austria, the last Emperor of Austria and two more children.

+Elisabeth and her older sister Archduchess Maria Annunciata of Austria (later Abbess of the Theresia Convent in the Hradschin, Prague) were the result of her father's third marriage to her mother Infanta Maria Theresa of Portugal, daughter of the deposed King Miguel I of Portugal.
 In addition, her father was a younger brother of Franz Joseph I of Austria, the reigning emperor at the time of her birth.
 He was also a sibling of Maximilian I of Mexico, who became Emperor of Mexico for a short time.